 I used to love commercials as a kid.
 I loved all types of advertising.
 However, it wasn’t until I ordered the sea monkeys from a comic book and got something that wasn’t quite up to snuff (what the heck was that anyway?) that I started to distrust certain kinds of ads.

-Anyway, that’s kind of what’s led me to talk about this subject.
-In deference to those who feel people like me are causing them to lose a lot of money, I decided it was time to take on this particular subject about “adblocking”.
+That’s what led me to talk about this particular subject.
+In deference to those who feel people like me are causing them to lose a lot of money, I decided it was time to take on the subject of “adblocking”.

 The view of someone I know who does video is an intriguing one, and I’m not totally against his thinking on this one.
-He’s a big YouTube creator and many YouTubers put a lot of time into creating this content because they can set up ads on them to make money online.
+He’s a big YouTube creator, and many YouTubers put a lot of time into creating content because they can set up ads on them to make money online.
 With Adblock on, you never see any of those ads, whether they’re in the video or along the side, thus you’re never compelled to potentially click on them or watch them and the creators don’t make money.
 They can still paste a link in the description, but it doesn’t work as well.

-Obviously it’s the same with websites.
-When we block the ads those sites lose a lot of potential revenue because who wants to advertise on a site where most ads are getting blocked?
+It’s the same with websites.
+When we block ads, those sites lose a lot of potential revenue because who wants to advertise on a site where most ads are getting blocked?
 I certainly wouldn’t because it would be a waste of my advertising dollars.